srirachy/bootstrap_final/README.md

-# Bootstrap Boilterplate
+# Mobile Friendly Websites Project

 ## Description
+This project has the following requirements:
+- Nav/Navbar
+- Jumbotron or Carousel
+- Accordion or thumbnails
+- Link to at least 1 site I have created
+- Use at least 4 social media / font awesome icons
+- Use at least 2 Google Fonts
+- Customized Contact Form

-A basic HTML5 Bootstrap template, including the required CSS and JS for Bootstrap to run.
+This project utilizes the HTML5 Bootstrap template, including the required CSS and JS for Bootstrap to run.

 ## Prerequisites
 - Understanding of [Bootstrap](https://getbootstrap.com/)